Wilfred Purefoy Messer

 Story:

 Sidney John Scammell was born in Broad Chalke, Wiltshire, on 17 Mar 1888 and baptised there on 3 Jun 1888 the son of James Scammell and Elizabeth Scammell (nee Bridle).
 He lived his early life in Broad Chalke until by 1911 he had moved with his parents to Crook Hill, Alvediston, Wiltshire, working as a Farm Labourer.
 He had enlisted on 5 Sep 1914 and joined the Royal Dublin Fusiliers as a Private (Service No. 15331).
 He served with the 6th and 7th Battalions from 9 Aug 1915 in the Balkans and at one time was an Acting Lance Corporal.
 He was discharged on 14 Sep 1916 suffering from Pulmonary Tuberculosis and awarded the Silver War Badge No. 83393 as well as a time limited pension.
 In addition he was awarded the Victory and British War Medals as well as the 1915 Star.
-By the time of the 1939 Register he was living at 3 Churchfields, Salisbury, Wiltshire, working as a Shepherd on a Farm.
+He married widow Jessie Tabitha Noyce (nee Chinchen), who had previously been married to William Harry Noyce who was killed in action on 1 Dec 1914 whilst serving in the Royal Navy.
+The marriage was registered in Wilton, Wiltshire, during 1918.
+By the 1921 Census he was living at 2 Fairfield Cottages, Netherhampton, Wilton, Wiltshire, working as a Farm Carter.
+By the 1939 Register he had moved to 3 Churchfields, Salisbury, Wiltshire, working as a Shepherd on a Farm.
 His death was recorded in Salisbury during 1973.
 Of his brothers, William George Edward Scammell served but was regrettably killed in action whilst Edward James Scammell (who had enlisted the same day as Sidney) was discharged due to a physical disability.

 Images: